DBSCAN: Optimal Rates For Density Based Clustering: Clustering Consistency for H lder Continuous Densities

-We believe that these considerations, which reveal as an interesting trade-off between computationally efficiency and statistical optimality, apply to not just DBSCAN, but to single-linkage type of algorithms.
+Then, as $h \rightarrow 0$, $\sup_{x \in B(X_{j}, h)} |p(x) - p(X_{j})| \approx \| \nabla p(X_{j}) \| h = \Theta(h)$.
+Thus, the inclusions in \eqref{eq:estimate general alpha} are tight, showing that the sub-optimal choice of $h$ cannot be ruled out.
+We believe that this phenomenon is not specific to DBSCAN only, but applies more broadly to the the class of single-linkage-type clustering algorithms.
+That is, it seems to us that such algorithms are in general unable, like our DBSCAN-based procedure in \Cref{algorithm:DBSCAN}, to take advantage of a higher degree of smoothness of the underlying density.

-The issue outline above can be handled in more than one way.
-A neraly trivial but impractical solution, studied in detal in \Cref{section:KDE}below, is to deploy a computationally inefficient algorithm that assumes the ability to evaluate the connected components of the upper level set of $\widehat{p}_h$ exactly: see \Cref{algorithm:clustering cc} below.
-It is very easy to see that this will result in optimal $\delta$-consistency (see \Cref{coro:flat-upper} below).
-Unfortunately, this procedure will require evaluating $\widehat{p}_h$ on a very fine grid, a task that is computationally unfeasible even in small dimensions.
-The second, more interesting and novel approach, which we describe next, is to further assume that $p$ satisfies mild additional regularity conditions around the split levels that are reminiscent of low-noise type assumptions in classification.
-Under those assumptions, the modified DBSCAN \Cref{algorithm:MDBSCAN}, given below, will achieve the optimal rate \eqref{delta.rate} while remaining computationally feasible since it only operates on the sample points.
+The issue outlined above can be handled in more than one way.
+A possible solution, which is nearly trivial but impractical, is to deploy a computationally inefficient algorithm that assumes the ability to evaluate the connected components of the upper level set of $\widehat{p}_h$ exactly: see \Cref{algorithm:clustering cc} in the appendix.
+It is immediate to see that this approach produces optimal $\delta$-consistency; see \Cref{coro:flat-upper} in \Cref{algorithm:clustering cc}.
+Unfortunately, this procedure will require evaluating $\widehat{p}_h$ on a fine grid, which is computationally infeasible even in small dimensions.
+The second, more interesting and novel solution which we describe next, is to further assume that $p$ satisfies additional mild regularity conditions around the split levels.
+The conditions are of geometric and analytic nature and are reminiscent of low-noise type assumptions in classification.
+Under these conditions, the modified DBSCAN \Cref{algorithm:MDBSCAN} will achieve the optimal rate \eqref{delta.rate} while remaining computationally efficient.
+This finding, stated formally in \Cref{prop:MDBSCAN} below, is the main result of this section.

 \begin{remark} Despite its seemingly different form, \Cref{algorithm:MDBSCAN} is nearly identical to \Cref{algorithm:DBSCAN}.
-The only difference is in the use of a $\lceil \alpha \rceil $-valid kernel $K$ instead of a spherical kernel.
-Furthermore, the procedures only requires evaluating at most $n+1$ different graphs:
+The only difference is the use of an $ \alpha $-valid kernel $K$ instead of a spherical kernel.
+Furthermore, the procedures only require evaluating at most $n+1$ different graphs:

 where $(\sigma_1,\ldots,\sigma_n)$ is a permutation of $(1,\ldots,n)$ such that

 And, again just like with \Cref{algorithm:DBSCAN}, the connected components of each $\mathbb C(h,\lambda)$ can be easily evaluated by maintaining a union-find structure. \end{remark}